Arwaz1233/terraform_project/README.md

 # terraform_project
-Hello guys, these projects belong to my work and experience you can use it for practicing
+Hello guys, these projects belong to my work and experience. you can use it for practicing